EgKarPorotch4533/DbLoader/README.md

 ```
 The loader will queue all mappings serially but will try to parallelize each table loading as best as he can.

+Settings given for max case of simple 4core i5 16G, with ~(xmx=4096m perm=1024m) for java
+Blobs containing table is still loading slower, MAX_QUEUE_SIZE is for RAM limitations ~ for top loading of 16G desktop